 Legalization of riverboat gambling

-Fast forward to April 1, 1991.
-Boats once again welcomed gamblers aboard after Iowa became the first state to legalize riverboat gambling.
-Other states with land on the Mississippi and its tributaries – Illinois, Indiana, Louisiana, Mississippi, and Missouri – did the same.
-Music, entertainment, old card favorites, and new casino games like slot machines, made the Old Blue merry again.
+Fast-forward to April 1, 1991, and boats once again welcomed gamblers aboard after Iowa became the first state to legalize riverboat gambling.
+Other states with land flanking the Mississippi and its tributaries – Illinois, Indiana, Louisiana, Mississippi, and Missouri – did the same.
+Music, entertainment, old card favorites, and new casino games such as slot machines made the Old Blue merry again.

 Impact of Hurricane Katrina and changing legislation

-The year 2005 was not a good one for the Mississippi River and surrounding communities.
-Most riverboat casinos were destroyed by Hurricane Katrina, and many Gulf Coast states changed their legislation.
-This forced riverboat casinos to operate from land only.
+The year 2005 was not a good one for the Mississippi River and its surrounding communities.
+Hurricane Katrina destroyed most riverboat casinos, and many Gulf Coast states changed their gambling legislation.
+This forced riverboat casinos to operate from dry land only.
 Almost all Gulf Coast riverboat casinos have been rebuilt since, but most remain dockside.

 Interesting facts about riverboat casinos

-The American Empress, a 360-foot diesel-powered paddle-wheeler riverboat is the largest overnight riverboat west of the Mississippi River.
-This cruise boat also contains an interesting collection of artifacts and artwork from Native Alaska, Russia, the Gold Rush, and the sternwheeler era (in and around Portland, Oregon).
+- The American Empress, a 360ft diesel-powered paddle-wheeler riverboat, is the largest overnight riverboat west of the Mississippi River.
+This cruise boat, which cruises the Columbia and Snake Rivers, also contains an interesting collection of artifacts and artwork from Native Alaska, the Gold Rush, Russia, and the stern-wheeler era (in and around Portland, Oregon).

-When riverboat gambling was legalized in the early 1990s, all Louisiana vessels had to look like 19th-century paddlewheel boats.
-In Indiana, the law required riverboat gaming houses to be at least 150 feet long and able to accommodate 500 passengers or more.
+- When riverboat gambling was legalized in the early 1990s, all Louisiana vessels had to look like 19th-century paddlewheel boats.
+In Indiana, the law required riverboat gaming houses to be at least 150ft long and able to accommodate 500 passengers or more.

 Where to find a riverboat casino